If you’re like me, your favorite three words when it comes to recipes are: easy, healthy, and delicious.

 Asparagus is a spear-like vegetable that grows mostly in California, Washington, and Michigan in the U.S. Outside of the U.S., it’s grown in Peru, China, Mexico, and Germany.

-Spring is when it’s in season here in the U.S. Luckily, many stores will still carry asparagus throughout the year.
-They tend to be either thin or thick but always yummy!
+Spring is when Asparagus is in season here in the U.S. Luckily, many stores will still carry asparagus throughout the year.
+The asparagus tends to be either thin or thick but always yummy!
 The thicker stalks will have a more meaty taste, and add to the heartiness of the dish.

 IS ASPARAGUS GOOD FOR YOU?

 Asparagus is super healthy!
 It’s packed with fiber, potassium, vitamin C, A, K, and folate.
-It’s also high in antioxidants and flavonoids which have been found to have blood pressure-lowering, anti-inflammatory, antiviral and anticancer effects.
+Asparagus is also high in antioxidants and flavonoids which have been found to have blood pressure-lowering, anti-inflammatory, antiviral and anticancer effects.
 (1)

 HOW MANY CALORIES ARE IN ASPARAGUS?